kivy/kivy/README.md

 whilst making your code reusable and deployable: Innovative user interfaces made easy.

-Kivy is written in Python and [Cython](https://cython.org/), supports various input devices and has an extensive (and extensible) widget library.
+Kivy is written in Python and [Cython](https://cython.org/) and is built on [OpenGL ES 2.0](https://www.khronos.org/opengles/).
+It supports various input devices and has an extensive (and extensible) widget library.
 With the same codebase, you can target Windows, macOS, Linux (including Raspberry Pi OS), Android and iOS.
 All Kivy widgets are built with multitouch support.